Alumnus? Alumnae? Alumni? What am I?

 How can I submit a Class Note for Michigan Tech Magazine?

-Class Notes that appear in each issue of the University’s flagship magazine are culled from the Class Notes section of HuskyLink, the alumni Association’s online community.
-You can also email your Class Note to firstname.lastname@example.org or call us at 906-487-2400.
+Class Notes that appear in each issue of the University’s flagship magazine are pulled from the Class Notes section of MyMichiganTech, the online alumni community.
+You can also email your Class Note to email@example.com or call us at 906-487-2400.

-Why does my Alumni Association send me credit card and insurance offers?
+Why does my university send me credit card and insurance offers?

-Your Alumni Association forms partnerships with organizations to provide a wide range of member benefits and services.
+Your Alumni Board of Directors forms partnerships with organizations to provide a wide range of member benefits and services.
 The selection and approval of these corporate partners is undertaken by a volunteer group of your fellow alumni who evaluate and review each partnership opportunity.
 Their goal is to ensure that alumni, students, faculty, and staff enjoy meaningful perks and exclusive offers designed to enhance the quality of their lives.
-In addition to providing services and products to our members, corporate partnerships also generate revenue.
-As a direct result of alumni participation in these affinity services, your Alumni Association is able to fund numerous initiatives in support of Michigan Tech students and alumni.
+In addition to providing services and products to our members, some of these corporate partnerships also generate revenue.
+As a direct result of alumni participation in these affinity services, we are able to fund numerous initiatives in support of Michigan Tech students and alumni.

 Show your Michigan Tech pride!
 Visit www.mtu.edu/alumni/benefits for details.